lcwarners/sewer-defect-detection/README.md

 The notebook [analyze_video.ipynb](analyze_video.ipynb) is the most important for direct application.
-It takes a video as input and outputs a list of timestamps in which the model detects a defect (either fissure or racine).
+It takes a video as input and outputs a list of timestamps in which the model detects a defect (either fissure or root).
 To apply this code to one of your video you need to change the content of the variable `video_file` by the path of your video.